jdonato1/tensorflow-from-source/build_product_with_avx/README.md

 This is the second build product:

-* CPU has avx instructions
+* no avx instructions
 * no avx2 instructions
 * no XLA

+The CPU actually had avx instruction set but apparently tensorflow is not compiled with avx if avx2 is not available.